Digital Twins as Funhouse Mirrors: Five Key Distortions: Results

-We next examine whether demographic characteristics of participants predict the accuracy of their digital twins.
-For each participant, we compute accuracy (across all outcomes) between the participant’s normalized responses and those of their twin.\footnote{We switch to accuracy for this analysis as a more natural way to compare the answers between a particular human and their twin across outcomes.} We then analyze how this accuracy relates to participants’ demographic characteristics.
+We have so far documented two distortions that can explain inaccuracy.
+But is this inaccuracy uniform across the humans that digital twins are attempting to represent?
+As training data are typically based on corpora that systematically over-represent certain demographics \cite{dodge2021documenting}, previous research has shown that LLMs struggle to reflect the opinions of certain demographic groups \cite{zewail2026moral,santurkar2023whose}.
+Does creating digital twins using demographic data combined with extensive individual-level data address this issue?
+To explore this, we compute accuracy (across all outcomes) between each participant's normalized responses and those of their twin.\footnote{We use accuracy for this analysis as a more natural way to compare the answers between a particular human and their twin across outcomes.} We then analyze how this accuracy relates to participants' demographic characteristics.
 All demographic variables are dummy-coded, yielding 61 demographic dummy variables coming from the 14 demographic questions.
 To identify which participant characteristics are most predictive of digital twin performance, we train an XGBoost (Extreme Gradient Boosting) model to predict twin accuracy using these features \cite{chen2016xgboost}.

 To interpret the model's findings, we generate grouped partial dependence plots (PDPs) for each categorical variable.
 PDPs visualize the average predicted accuracy for each level of a feature while holding all other variables constant.
-For example, the PDP for political ideology shows predicted accuracy for participants identifying as "Very Conservative," "Liberal," "Moderate," “Liberal,” and “Very Liberal” on a single chart enabling direct comparison across different demographic groups.
-Plots for education, income, religious attendance, and political views are presented in Figure 5, while the others are in the SI.
+For example, the PDP for political ideology shows predicted accuracy for participants identifying as ``Very Conservative,'' ``Liberal,'' ``Moderate,'' ``Liberal,'' and ``Very Liberal'' on a single chart, enabling direct comparison across different demographic groups.
+Plots for education, income, religious attendance, and political views are presented in Fig.~\ref{fig:charac}, while the remaining plots are in the SI.

-Our findings suggest systematic differences in twin accuracy across demographic groups.
-Twins tend to be more accurate for participants with higher education levels and higher income, indicating a potential bias in favor of more socioeconomically advantaged individuals which could exacerbate a focus on WEIRD (Western, Educated, Industrialized, Rich, Democratic) populations in social sciences \citep{henrich2010weirdest}.
+Our findings suggest representation bias, i.e., systematic differences in twin accuracy across demographic groups \cite{shahbazi2023representation}.
+Twins tend to be more accurate for participants with higher education levels and higher income, indicating a potential bias in favor of more socioeconomically advantaged individuals, which could exacerbate a focus on WEIRD (Western, Educated, Industrialized, Rich, Democratic) populations in the social sciences \cite{zewail2026moral,henrich2010weirdest}.
 Accuracy also tends to be higher for participants with moderate political views and religious attendance habits.